mozilla/node-firefox-marketplace/README.md

-# Marketplace.node
+# WIP node-firefox-marketplace
-Communicate with the Firefox Marketplace API in node apps
+JavaScript library for communicating with the [Firefox Marketplace](https://marketplace.firefox.com/).